 The Los Angeles Airport (Tom Bradley International Airport) LAX

-Of course my trip is not complete without exploring the airport.
-It is huge and extensive but sadly unlike other international airport I visited, there is no place for you to standby in the airport to sleep or lounge around .
+Of course, my trip is not complete without exploring the airport.
+It is huge and extensive but sadly unlike another international airport I visited, there is no place for you to standby in the airport to sleep or lounge around.
 As you know I do my sleeping in airports series as well.
-LAX has been strict and does not allow such places since the 911.
-There’s not too many chairs and restaurants , it was like NAIA Terminal 3 but with less restaurants and things to do while waiting for check in for your flight!
-But once you are in the place is huge , a lot of shopping places dinng areas and all.
-They have prestige dinning lounge you can see it in the video.
+LAX has been strict and does not allow such places since 911.
+There are not too many chairs and restaurants, it was like NAIA Terminal 3 but with fewer restaurants and things to do while waiting for the check-in for your flight!
+But once you are in the place is huge, with a lot of shopping places dining areas and all.
+They have a prestige dining lounge you can see it in the video.

-Anyway, in general, my first time to #DiscoverLA experiene was surreal!
-Never in my wildest dream did I imagined I’d go in the US for free and visit these places.
+Anyway, in general, my first time to #DiscoverLA experience was surreal!
+Never in my wildest dream did I imagine I’d go to the US for free and visit these places.
 I am so thankful and blessed to have this opportunity.
 It was a short and sweet visit and I can’t wait to go back and explore it extensively.
 I have not seen the famous California West Coast beaches!
-Honestly, after this trip I wanted to go back in the US some more and visit other states especially New York (But I’ve always wanted to see New York since Sex in the City)!
+Honestly, after this trip, I wanted to go back to the US some more and visit other states especially New York (But I’ve always wanted to see New York since Sex in the City)!

 How about you, have you been to LA before?
 Which other places in LA or California would you recommend me to see the next time?